redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-kickstart-template/README.md

 ### Solutions

-The finished kickstart should look be similar to this:
+The finished kickstart should look be similar to the following:
 {% raw %}
 ```
 {% if wifi_network is defined and wifi_password is defined %}